The SKIRT project

 def pts.band.broadband.BroadBand.pivotWavelength ( self)

-This function returns the pivot wavelength as defined in the class header, as an astropy quantity in micron.
+This function returns the pivot wavelength as defined in the class header, as an astropy quantity.

 Note